White wedding: The ceremony

 Whether the bride is the first or the last of the wedding party to enter the church varies by country.
 In the US, the bride is typically last, being preceded by the rest of the wedding party.
 In the UK, she leads the procession, followed by any bridesmaids, flower girls and page boys.
 Sometimes the groom is already present in the church; other times, he and any groomsmen form part of the procession.
 The music played during this procession is commonly called a wedding march, no matter what songs are played.

 If the wedding is part of a religious service, then technically the service begins after the arrival of the participants, commonly with a prayer, blessing, or ritual greeting.
 During the ceremony, each partner in the couple makes marriage vows to the other in front of the marriage officiant.
 The ceremony might include the playing of a prelude, the singing of hymns, and Bible readings, as well as Holy Communion in accordance with the Christian marriage liturgy of the church at which the wedding is held, e.g. Lutheran, Catholic, Presbyterian, Anglican, Methodist, Baptist, Mormon, Calvinist, Unitarian, Protestant, Orthodox, etc.

 After the wedding ceremony itself ends, the bride, groom, officiant, and two witnesses generally go off to a side room to sign the wedding register in the United Kingdom or the state-issued marriage license in the United States.
-Without the signing of the register or the marriage license, a marriage has not legally occurred.
+Without the signing of the register or the marriage license, a marriage has not legally occurred in these nations.

-Afterward, guests may cheer the departure of the couple from the church by throwing flower petals, confetti, birdseed, or rice over them.
-Miniature containers of bubbles are often provided to guest to blow at the couple instead of throwing the previously mentioned items.